jessepav/lacygoill-wiki-backup/floating_point/representation.md

 There are two reasons which could explain why an integer is not exactly representable:

    - the exponent is too big (> 126)
-   - the significand has too many digits (> 23)
+   - the significand has too many bits (> 23)

-Since we're  looking for the  smallest integer, and  the significand has  a much lesser impact on the magnitude of a  number compared to the exponent, we need to find the smaller integer whose significand contains 24 digits; that is:
+Since we're  looking for the  smallest integer, and  the significand has  a much lesser impact on the magnitude of a  number compared to the exponent, we need to find the smaller integer whose significand contains 24 bits; that is:

     1.000000000000000000000000 × 2^24
     =